AegeanYan/HAKE_with_CLIP/README.md

 A simple but efficient way to improve a general human activity feature extractor and human PaSta (part states) detector based on HAKE data.

+We employ a new framework called CLIP to replace the CNNs extracting features layers before Activity2Vev in order to extract information from the picture more efficiently.
+We also propose several PaSta-based activity reasoning methods.
+The whole framework is known as CPaStaNet.
+Promoted by it, our method achieves significant advancements, e.g., 17.9 and 24.4 mAP in image-level human activity and part state classification tasks on the HAKE-Image dataset.

 ------

 #### Pre-requisities